D2KLab/semiform2020/docs/index.md

 # Workshop Format

-SEMIFORM will be a full-day workshop and will consist of (a) invited talks, one from academia, and one from a fact-checking organisation, (b) peer-reviewed short papers (up to 4 pages long) and long papers (up to 8 pages long), (c) poster and demo session, and a (d) panel and discussion session.
+SEMIFORM will be a half-day workshop and will consist of (a) invited talks, one from academia, and one from a fact-checking organisation, (b) peer-reviewed short papers (up to 4 pages long) and long papers (up to 8 pages long), (c) poster and demo session, and a (d) panel and discussion session.
 Accepted papers will have the chance to be included in the Journal of Semantic Web special issue on Web Content Credibility.

 # Community